jamesjiadazhan/dietaryindex/README.md

 This package requires the **dplyr**, **readr**, and **haven** packages to be installed.
 Library statements of the dplyr, readr, and haven packages are included for your convenience.

 For NHANES data:
 FPED file refers to the DR1TOT file in the Food Patterns equivalents for foods in the WWEIA (https://www.ars.usda.gov/northeast-area/beltsville-md-bhnrc/beltsville-human-nutrition-research-center/food-surveys-research-group/docs/fped-databases/).
-This is a zip file, so please unzip this file first to retrieve the SAS file.
+This is a exe zip file, so please unzip this file first to retrieve the SAS file on Windows.
+If you are a Mac user and have trouble unzipping the exe file, you can reach out to **James Jiada Zhan** via jzha832@emory.edu, so he could share unzipped FPED data with you via OneDrive individually as a courtesy.

 NUTRIENT file refers to the DR1TOT file in the Dietary Interview - Total Nutrient Intakes, First Day, Dietary Data (example: 05-06 https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Dietary&CycleBeginYear=2005).